Julia Lennon: Marriage to Alf Lennon

 She stood at 5 ft 2 in in heels and often caught the gaze of men in the street.
 She was always well-dressed and even went to bed with make-up on to "look beautiful when she woke up".
 A nephew later said that she could "make a joke out of nothing", and could have "walked out of a burning house with a smile and a joke".
-She frequented Liverpool's dance halls and clubs where she was often asked to dance in jitterbug competitions with dockers, soldiers, sailors, and waiters.
+She frequented Liverpool's dance halls and clubs, where she was often asked to dance in jitterbug competitions with dockers, soldiers, sailors, and waiters.
 It was remarked that she could be as humorous as any man and would sing the popular songs of the day at any time of day or night.
 Her voice sounded similar to Vera Lynn's, whilst Lennon specialised in impersonating Louis Armstrong and Al Jolson.
 She played the ukulele, the piano accordion, and the banjo (as did Lennon), although neither pursued music professionally.
 They spent their days together walking around Liverpool and talking of what they would do in the future: opening a shop, a pub, a café, or a club.

 On 3 December 1938, 11 years after they first met, she married Alf Lennon after proposing to him.
 They were married in the Bolton Street registry office with none of her family present because she had not told them of the wedding.
 She wrote 'cinema usherette' as her occupation on the marriage certificate, although she had never been one.
-They spent their honeymoon eating at Reece's restaurant in Clayton Square (which is where their son would later dine after his marriage to Cynthia Powell), then went to a cinema.
 She walked into 9 Newcastle Road waving the marriage licence and said to her family, "There!—I've married him."
 It was an act of defiance against her father, who had threatened to disown her if she ever cohabitated with a lover.
 On their wedding night, she stayed at her parents' house and Lennon went back to his boarding house.
 The next day, he went back to sea for three months, on a ship bound for the West Indies.

 The Stanley family completely ignored her husband at first, believing him to be of "no use to anyone—certainly not our Julia".
 Her father demanded that he present something concrete to show that he could financially support his daughter, but Alf signed on as a Merchant Navy steward on a ship bound for the Mediterranean.
 He returned after a few months at sea and moved into the Stanley home.
 He auditioned for local theatre managers as an entertainer but had no success.
 Julia found out that she was pregnant (with John) in January 1940, but as the war had started her husband continued to serve as a merchant seaman during World War II, sending money home regularly.
 The payments stopped after Alf deserted in 1943.